 The Queen set out the Significant bill in her Christmas speech, which gave us an insight into the Government’s plans for a new immigration system.
 These legislative changes are set to end the free movement of people, which is a key pillar in the EU.
 This change in legislation is said to come into effect in December 2020, after the Brexit transition period.

 The government has pushed the publishing date of this white paper from later 2017, until the Prime Minister has agreed upon a transition deal with the EU27.
 This delay essentially means that Britons are uncertain of the future immigration policy and people being allowed to enter the UK to live and work.
 Many EU citizens are being left in the dark about their opportunities for continued or permanent residence.
+If you’re concerned about this, speak to one of our immigration lawyers today who can answer any questions you may have.
+We have locations across the UK including London, Birmingham and Manchester, and our lawyers can also speak with you over the phone.

 Many business groups have voiced their annoyance in regards to the holdup, which means that the anticipated Immigration Bill will be delayed until late 2018.